Zgoly/robloof/README.md

 Yes.
 Read [this](#how-to-use).

 ### - Is there virus code here?
-No. You can see for yourself by looking at source code of the project.
+No. You can see for yourself by looking at `RoblOOF.ahk`.

 ### - I ran `robloof.exe` but nothing happened!
 Actually happened.
 Check your system tray.